Last updated 07/31/2023

 - For establishing a client or member-provider relationship.

-- All physical and behavioral telemedicine or telehealth, and oral teledentristy services except School Based Health Services (SBHS) shall include Place of Service code 02.
+- All physical and behavioral telemedicine or telehealth, and oral teledentristy services except School Based Health Services (SBHS) shall include Place of Service code 02 when the client or member is located in a place other than their home.
+When the client or member is located in their home, the claim shall include Place of Service code 10.

 The authority shall include the costs of telemedicine services in its rate assumptions for payments made to clinics or other providers on a prepaid capitated basis.